Colton923/VBATranscribe/Colton.md

 4. Personnel Door Needs 'Endwall 3' Added to walls dropdown

-5. "Expandable Endwall" Not Expendable.
-See the main Type, and the form.

-6. "Height Lift" For overhead doors should be High Lift.
+5. "Height Lift" For overhead doors should be High Lift.

 # Concerns